 The Fête de la Gastronomie is a celebration of traditional French food.
 This is the festival’s first year, though organizers hope to make it an annual affair.
 On the 23rd of September, the entire country will join in paying tribute to France’s unique culinary heritage by feasting on it.
 Participating restaurants can be found all over Paris, of course, as well as the surrounding countryside.
-For more information, see the website (though it helps if you know some French).
+For more information, see the website.

 The Autumn Festival